-On the floor or carpet, place the ruler (not used for measuring) as the starting line.
+- On the floor or carpet, each child places the ruler (not used for measuring) as a starting line

-Then they say which one of their trains is longer.
+Then they say which one of their trains is longest or shortest.

-If you are working with the number five, give each child a mat and make designs with pattern blocks using only five yellow blocks, then five blue blocks, then five green blocks.
+- Children make designs with pattern blocks using only five yellow blocks, then five blue blocks, then five green blocks

 Ready, Set, Go